CoSchedule Launches Three Brand New Products to Transform the Way Marketers Work: Watch Announcement Video

 Now, you might also need to develop your own terminology for each stage based on the projects you execute.
 But, they should be different variations that revolve around these basic phases:

 To make this more clear and easier for the team to understand, simply change each label to what makes sense in context with the type of project.
 Here are some further examples:

 You get the point.
 Most types of marketing projects can be broken down into execution, review, and ship stages.
 What changes is simply the verbiage from one project type to the next.

 Supporting effective workflow management requires using the right tools.
 Whether you use task management software, a project management platform, or another type of tool, managing agile processes is easier when you have what you need to get the job done.

 If you choose CoSchedule to organize your marketing, you can use Custom Statuses (available on Professional and Enterprise Content Organizer, Work Organizer, and Marketing Suite plans—see details) to manage workflows on every project.
 They allow you to set customized status labels that match the actual stages of your workflow.

 To get started, find the Custom Status option under Settings:

 Next, type in the name of your desired status, and its corresponding status type:

-Once you’ve created your custom statuses, you’ll be able to label projects according to their current status (in this example, a project is Ready For Approval):
+Once you’ve created your custom statuses, you’ll be able to label projects according to their current status (in this example, a project is Pending Review):